-Required/necessary literature: Bugdol et al: Integrated Management Systems, Springer Verlag, 2015 Teaching activities and methods: Integrated course
+Required/necessary literature: Bugdol et al: Integrated Management Systems, Springer Verlag, 2015

 Assessment: continuous assessment and written and/or oral exam

 190592309 Environmental System Aspects and Natural Resource Planning

 This module offers supplementary and in-depth course content as a combination of electives.
 Students choose their additional training area and deepen their core competences by choosing adequate electives.
 Courses are offered in the areas of environmental chemistry and emission control, international energy and mobility law, environmental system aspects, sustainable facility management as well as autonomous driving technologies and their impacts.